drnsmith/Solving-a-4x4-Letter-Placement-Puzzle-Using-Genetic-Algorithms/README.md

 To run this program, use the genetic algorithm Python code provided in this project.
 The project automatically encodes the puzzle configuration and performs the evolutionary process to find a solution.

 ### Implementation Details
- - Encoding: Each grid position in the 4x4 puzzle is encoded, allowing the genetic algorithm to handle it as a chromosome.
+ - **Encoding**: Each grid position in the 4x4 puzzle is encoded, allowing the genetic algorithm to handle it as a chromosome.

- - Fitness Function: Measures the number of unique letters in each row, column, and sub-grid, rewarding grids that meet the puzzle constraints.
+ - **Fitness Function**: Measures the number of unique letters in each row, column, and sub-grid, rewarding grids that meet the puzzle constraints.

- - Genetic Operators:
+ - **Genetic Operators:**
- - Selection: Chooses the fittest individuals to parent the next generation.
+ - **Selection**: Chooses the fittest individuals to parent the next generation.
- - Crossover: Combines genes from two parents to produce offspring.
+ - **Crossover**: Combines genes from two parents to produce offspring.
- - Mutation: Introduces random changes to maintain diversity in the population.
+ - **Mutation**: Introduces random changes to maintain diversity in the population.

-### Acknowledgments
+### Contributing
 A big thanks to project collaborators Luis Atristain and Tamas Ramazaki for their valuable contributions and insights, which made this project possible.

+### License
+Distributed under the MIT License.
+See LICENSE for more information.